 We organise our results by first tabulating where the music did and did not effectively trigger narratives of learning or other narratives.
-Then we present our results according to overall categories of: Academic learning experienced; Non-academic learning experiences; Memories of places; Narrative of learning about emotion; and Narratives of learning the importance of certain aspects of character.
+Then we present our results according to overall categories of: Academic learning experienced; Non-academic learning experiences; Memories of places; Narrative of learning about emotion; and Narratives of learning certain aspects of character development.
 Under these main headings we provide sub-headings to further categorise them.
 Although our focus is on the narratives generated, where relevant we note the nature of the piece of music played, and sometimes whether the response was from participants from China or the West.

 Results